bylheart/fwlite/README.md

 #FWLite

-A powerful HTTP proxy server designed to circumvent the Great Firewall (GFW).
+A HTTP proxy server designed to circumvent the Great Firewall (GFW).
 It detects blocked sites automatically, apply parent proxy.
 And a lot more.

 Current Version: 4.8